i-e-b/SnivellingGit/README.md

 * fetch ; merge (probably best as separate?)
 * stashes -- both loose on a shelf, and as 'fake commits' to allow moving head without losing work (stage and index as needed, with coded stash names?)
 * show / hide unmerged remote branches (plus fetch all)
-* Change visualisation settings
+* Change visualisation settings:
-* flattened history by default (only unmerged branches spread out); Ancestry trace for indiviual commits (like gitk does); Per contributor display (column per person).
+  - flattened history by default (only unmerged branches spread out, how it is now); Ancestry trace for indiviual commits (like gitk does); Per contributor display (column per person).
 * option to attribute-tag the last commit before a merge to show branch history?

 ### Implementation details

-* Make a reactive SVG generator, to do the rendering and add JS to re-align things post-measurement.
 * select multiple nodes with shift-click
 * cherry-pick with ctrl-click
 * rebase with ctrl-shift-click (or drag-and-drop?)